 - Always contact your school when your child is absent.
 Refer to the Student Handbook for the district attendance policy.
 Know what time school starts.

 - Proper medical documentation should be submitted for your child's record if they have an illness.

 - Support education by monitoring and discouraging excessive absences.

 - Update your child's teacher of changes that may be impacting attendance.

 Consequences of Truancy and Educational Neglect

-- Filing of education neglect referrals to Department of Children and Family Services
+Filing of education neglect referrals to the Department of Children and Family Services

 - At the discretion of the school administrator: detentions, Saturday School, In-School Suspensions, Out-of-School Suspensions, and Expulsion.

 There are only 178 days to the school year.

 If a child misses 20 days a year from Kindergarten to 8th grade they have missed a year of schooling!